hartiparti/VLN1_TeamSupergroup/README.md

 All the necessary requirements is included in this directory to run this program.
 The program should compile on all compilers.

 Agenda
 All the informations that was gathered for this project was based on our studies in the following weeks, and from our programming classes during our semester.
-However due to the time strain, our project has only the minimum requirements.
+However due to the time strain, our project has not finished the minimum requirements.

 Tests
 Tests can be done by running the entire project, to see if the system works.